131/nyks/doc/os.md

 <a name="iswsl"></a>
 ## iswsl() : Boolean

-return true if we are in the Linux Subsystem on Windows
+Return true if we are in the Linux Subsystem on Windows.

 ```javascript
 const iswsl = require('nyks/os/iswsl');